SitePen/dgrid/doc/migration-guide.md

 ### sortInfo

-TODOC (probably won't be supported the same way, but we probably should have a way to initially set sort.)
+The way in which dgrid represents current sort order is significantly different than `dojox/grid`.  dgrid stores the current sort options, as they would be passed via a store's `queryOptions`, in the `sortOrder` property.

 ### rowSelector / indirect selection

-dgrid does not feature a direct analog for the `rowSelector` property.

-However, it does have functional equivalents to the indirect selection features found in the `_CheckBoxSelector` / `_RadioButtonSelector` view types and the EnhancedGrid's IndirectSelection plugin.
+Indirect selection is available in dgrid via the Selector column plugin.
+This achieves similar effects to the DataGrid's `_CheckBoxSelector` and `_RadioButtonSelector` view types, and EnhancedGrid's IndirectSelection plugin.

-TODOC: details (IIRC this uses the `Editor` plugin)
+dgrid does not feature a direct analog to the `rowSelector` property.

 ### selectionMode

-dgrid supports this, with the same options, when the `Selection` grid plugin is in use.
+dgrid supports this property, with the same options as dojox grid, when a grid is constructed with the Selection mixin.

 ### columnReordering

-TODO: Column DnD plugin
+This is not yet available in dgrid, but a Column DnD extension is planned.

 ### headerMenu

-TODO: Context Menu plugin
+This is not yet directly available in dgrid, but a Context Menu plugin is planned.
+In the interim, it is possible to delegate to the `oncontextmenu` event of cells or rows in the grid's body or header, to perform custom logic.

 ### autoHeight

-Not supported.
-TODO: Do we want to?
-(Is this a can of worms?)
+Automatic height can be achieved using `height: auto` in the CSS for a grid's main DOM node.
+There is no direct programmatic support for this.
+(This means there is no built-in support for automatically sizing to a certain number of rows.)

 ### autoWidth

 Not supported.
-TODO: Do we want to?
-(Maybe as part of ColumnResizer?)

 ### initialWidth

 Not supported.
-Width (and height) should be dictated by CSS.
+Width (and height) should be dictated via CSS.

 ### singleClickEdit

-Supported via `Editor` cell plugin configuration.
-(TODO: confirm and add details)
+The effect of the `singleClickEdit` property can be achieved by specifying `editOn: "click"` in the column definition passed to an invocation of the Editor column plugin function.
+(Alternatively, dojox grid's default double-click behavior can be achieved by specifying `editOn: "dblclick"` instead.)

-### loadingMessage, errorMessage
+### loadingMessage, noDataMessage, errorMessage

-These do not exist in dgrid.
-TODO: plugin?
+Store-backed grid instances support `loadingMessage` and `noDataMessage`.
+There is currently no direct support for an error message, but when a store-related error occurs within dgrid's own logic, it will emit a `dgrid-error` event.
+If an error occurs when `grid.save()` is called directly, it will throw an error or reject a promise, depending on whether the store in use is synchronous or asynchronous.

 ### selectable